FAQEUCyber Resilience Act

 Find a question or answer quickly

-What is the difference between an integrated component, a remote data processing solution, and an external dependency?
+What is the difference under the Cyber Resilience Act between an integrated component, a remote data processing solution, and an external dependency?

 Under the CRA, an integrated component is a software or hardware component that forms part of the product with digital elements.
 A remote data processing solution can also form part of the product where it meets the Article 3(2) definition.
 Other outside systems or services may remain external dependencies rather than part of the product itself.